 11 | Golden Gai

 Similar to Memory Lane on the west of Shinjuku train station, Golden Gai is to the east of Shinjuku Station and is comprised of six tiny alleys connected by narrow passageways.
-The area originates to the 1950’s and is home to over 200 tiny bars, clubs and places to eat.
+The area originated in the 1950s and is home to over 200 tiny bars, clubs and places to eat.
 It’s a popular spot for bar hopping and still attracts many locals as well as tourists who love taking a step back in time.

 Shinjuku best things to do: Golden Gai is a local hang out and some of the bars are restricted to locals only and have a no photography rule, both of which you will need to respect.
 At first it’s easiest to venture into spots like Kenzo, Albatross and Bar Orange but most bars will make it clear if they’re tourist friendly or if there is a cover charge.
 A lot of the spots are cash only so bring some extra Yen if you plan to spend an evening there.